 pickup icon

-Growth habit of coastal wood fern (Dryopteris arguta).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Fronds of coastal wood fern (Dryopteris arguta).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.

-Frilly, slightly stressed fronds of coastal wood fern (Dryopteris arguta).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Fronds of coastal wood fern (Dryopteris arguta).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.

 Visible sporangia on the underside of coastal wood fern (Dryopteris arguta).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.

 Wood Fern